Superyacht carrying 8,000 litres of fuel sinks after going up in flames in Devon

 By around 6pm, the fire was out and crews were working on damping down the pier, a DSFRS spokesperson said.

-Dramatic footage circulating on social media shows black smoke and flames enveloping the anchored white yacht.
+Dramatic footage on social media shows black smoke and flames enveloping the anchored white yacht.

 No injuries have been reported but the harbour was temporarily brought to a standstill, with fears over a large amount of diesel fuel on the boat.

-A DSFRS spokesperson said earlier the yacht “contains approximately 8,000 litres of diesel fuel” and crews had deployed four breathing apparatus wearers, one compressed air foam jet, two 45mm jets, two pumps”.
+A DSFRS spokesperson said earlier that the yacht contained “approximately 8,000 litres of diesel fuel”.

-Water relay was carried out by an open water source as well as a street hydrant.
+The Environment Agency South West said the focus had shifted to “pollution response” after the boat went under.

+“Our officers have been checking air quality around Torquay harbour this afternoon following the yacht fire, which was declared a major incident,” it said in a post on Twitter.

+“Thought to be no real issues with air quality, but we’re keeping an eye on the situation.

+“With yacht now sunk, and with (approximately nine) tonnes of diesel on board, focus now on pollution.
+Pollution response led by harbour master.
+Our officers are helping with advice and guidance on bathing water quality etc.”

-Grace Kedzior-Macdonough, 20, was visiting the seaside town with her partner for the day when she heard “bangs or explosions” coming from the harbour.
+Grace Kedzior-Macdonough, 20, was visiting the seaside town with her partner when she heard “bangs or explosions” coming from the harbour.

 She told the PA news agency she saw crew in neighbouring vessels spraying hoses to stop them catching alight as the fire was “spitting” flames out on to the water.